ximlel/ximlel.github.io/source/en/about/index.md

 ## Work Experience:

-* 2019-07 to Now, China University of Geosciences, Beijing, School of Science, Lecturer
+* 2019-07 to Now, China University of Geosciences, Beijing, School of Science

 ## Teaching Situation: